Moving to Malaysia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Malaysia can seem daunting, but there are several resources available to help.
 A good first step would be to search online for rental listings that offer the exact features, area, and price range that you are looking for.
 Additionally, if you are relocating to Malaysia, you could contact relocation or rental agencies that specialize in Malaysia and ask for their assistance.
 Another option is to contact real estate agents and inquire about available rental units in your desired location, or to check out popular expat websites or Facebook groups where people offer listings and discuss rental opportunities.
-Finally, classified ads and local publications offer listings of accommodations for rent too," said one expat who made the move to Malaysia.
+Finally, classified ads and local publications offer listings of accommodations for rent too," commented one expat who made the move to Malaysia.

 What is a typical expat home or apartment like in Malaysia?

 "We live in a 4 bedroom standalone house [bungalow].
 Most expats take either a house or apartment, depending on whether or not they have children, or major security concerns.
 Apartments have better security and amenities, but are typically smaller.
-Many houses have pools," explained one expat living in Kuala Lumpur, Malaysia.
+Many houses have pools," remarked one expat in Kuala Lumpur, Malaysia.

 What is the average cost of housing in Malaysia?